Nadia Brédimas-Assimopoulos: Parti Québécois

-Administrator
+Later career

 Lucien Bouchard succeeded Parizeau as party leader and premier in 1996 and shortly thereafter appointed Assimopoulos as president of the Conseil supérieur de la langue francaise in a bid to rebuild connections with Quebec's cultural communities.
 Regarded as a moderate, she originally favoured maintaining the status quo of Quebec's controversial language legislation.
 She later argued that tougher laws might be needed, after several bilingual commercial signs appeared across the province.
 She was quoted as saying, "There is a great risk that bilingualism spreads, in a short period of time, across the whole province and Quebec loses its French face."

 She remained as president of the conseil until 2005.